1Nitin1/1Nitin1/README.md

 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 How to reach me +919971965929 WhatsApp
 - 😄 Pronouns: Consistent
-- ⚡ Fun fact: I'm a beginner
+- ⚡ Fun fact: I never got negative points in leetcode contest

 <!---
 1Nitin1/1Nitin1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.